Badhan (organization): Badhan Foundation

 Badhan Foundation was established in 2006 with former members of Badhan.
 However, for various reasons, the foundation could not play an effective role at that time.
 Later, in 2014, its activities were resumed, and in 2015, a full-fledged committee was formed.
 The primary purpose of the Badhan Foundation is to assist in achieving Badhan's core objectives, as well as to operate and support the blood circulation center.

 This organization also conducts activities such as providing primary medical assistance to rural and underprivileged communities, maternal and child healthcare, vaccination, nutrition, health training, establishment of hospitals and charitable clinics, distribution of free medicines, and training of nurses.
 In addition, it implements special programs for people with physical and mental disabilities, raises awareness about AIDS and sexually transmitted diseases, provides primary healthcare, health education, sanitation, diarrhea prevention, and implements free projects like EPI (Expanded Program on Immunization).

 Organograms

-The entire organization is divided into zones which works independently under the central Badhan.
+The entire organization is divided into zones, which work independently under the central Badhan.
 Each zone is subdivided into multiple units.
-Each unit has zonal representative and zone has central representative who mainly maintain the relation of the hierarchy.
+Each unit has a zonal representative and zone has a central representative who mainly maintains the relation of the hierarchy.